HigherOrderCO/Bend/docs/syntax.md

 Where `x <- ...` performs a monadic operation.

-Other statments are allowed inside the `do` block.
+Other statements are allowed inside the `do` block.

 ## Expressions